BusterLundgaard/TuxRup/tuxrup/documentation/General explanation of Tuxrup principles and structure.md

 # What is Tuxrup, and how do you use it?
 Tuxrup is (meant to be) a program that allows you to modify various elements of GTK programs while they run.

 Tuxrup is delivered as shared library.
 For GTK2-3 programs, use `libtuxrup_gtk3.so`, for GTK4, use `libtuxrup_gtk4`.
-To use Tuxrup on, say, Inkscape, find the path for the inkscape executable (run `which inkscape`), then set the `LD_PRELOAD` environment when launching inkscape, like so:
+To use Tuxrup on, say, Inkscape, find the path for the inkscape executable (run `which inkscape`), then set the `LD_PRELOAD` environment variable when launching inkscape, like so:

 `LD_PRELOAD="./libtuxrup_gtk3.so" /usr/bin/inkscape`